 Afterpay is one of the top 30 companies in Australia, and Sezzle is just like Afterpay operating in the US and Canada.
-Undoubtedly, the buy now, pay later industry is has become popular, but how to decide the best service to use?
-After all, nobody likes to switch after signing up for a service.
+Undoubtedly, the buy now, pay later industry has become popular, but which one is the best service?
+After all, nobody likes to switch after signing up for one.

 After putting many factors into account, here is an Afterpay vs. Sezzle comparison.
 We will dig deep into both and cover the essential factors to decide on the right tool.